-Suddenly I felt a power break as my skull bumped to backglass where I was sitting and it was the beginning of my new life.
+Suddenly I felt a power break as my skull bumped to the backglass where I was sitting, and it was the beginning of my new life.

-Her waist was shining and she was looking stunning in that yellow saree.
+Her legs were shining, and she was looking stunning in that yellow dress.

 I placed my bag on the seat and walked almost 2 meters to approach her.
-I was shaking before seeing her (with the idea of the party), one could only imagine my state of awkwardness when I offered her my seat.
-There were at least 5 people standing between my seat and her.
-Yet I walked all the way to her, to offer my seat.
+I was shaking before (with the idea of the party), one could only imagine my state of awkwardness when I offered her my seat.
+At least 5 people were standing between her and me.
+Yet I walked all the way to her.

-But it took me a minute to respond, I was still lost in her smile.
+It took me a full minute to respond, I was lost in her smile.

-“Thank you”, I felt an emotional boner.
-Never since ever, a beautiful girl smiled at me before.
+“Thank you,” I felt an emotional boner.
+Never ever, a beautiful girl smiled at me before.

-Her face was dusky, and eyes were kind.
+Her face was dusky, and her eyes were kind.
 But it was her smile that encaged my heart.
 Do I hear heartbeats running wild?
-I asked myself as I stared at her breasts, still standing in front of where she was sitting.
+I asked myself as I stared at her chest, still standing in front of where she was sitting.

-I thought I could hear her heartbeats, and dear God, “they were beautiful”, I said that loud in a softened voice.
+I thought I could listen to her heartbeats, and dear God, “They are beautiful,” I said that out loud in a softened voice.

 She noticed it and passed me a glare of disgust while concealing herself with my bag.

 I was too embarrassed to apologize.
-Her face was now red and I realized something.
-They were my “racing heartbeats” which now slowed down with the shame and embarrassment.
+The girl’s face was now red, and I realized something.
+They were my “racing heartbeats,” which soon slowed down with shame and embarrassment.